erebe/personal-server/README.md

 ```

-The install section is decrypting the ssh keys, install them and looking into my \~/.ssh/config to see if I already have a section for my server in order to add it if missing.
+The installation section is decrypting the ssh keys, install them and looking into my \~/.ssh/config to see if I already have a section for my server in order to add it if missing.
 With that I will be able to do a `ssh my-server` and get everything setup correctly

 # Chose a server provider <a name="provider"></a>

 We have a git repository with our ssh keys, so now is the time to use those keys and get a real server behind it.

-Personnaly I use a 1rst tier [dedibox](https://www.scaleway.com/fr/dedibox/tarifs/) from `online.net` now renammed into `scaleway` for 8€ per month.
-Their machine are rock solid, cheap and never had an issue with them since more than 15 years.
-You are free to chose whatever provider you want but here my recommandations for the thing to look at
+Personally I use a 1rst tier [dedibox](https://www.scaleway.com/fr/dedibox/tarifs/) from `online.net` now renamed into `scaleway` for 8€ per month.
+Their machine is rock solid, cheap and never had an issue with them since more than 15 years.
+You are free to chose whatever provider you want but here my recommendations for the thing to look at

 * **Disk space**: Using containers consume a lot of disk space.
 So take a machine with at least 60G of space.
-* **Public bandwith limitation**: All hosting company throttle public bandwith to avoid issue with torrent seedbox.
+* **Public bandwidth limitation**: All hosting company throttle public bandwidth to avoid issue with torrent seedbox.
 So the higher you get for the same price, the better it is (i.e: scaleway provide 250Mbits/s while OVH only 200Mbits)
 * **Free backup storage**: At some point we will have data to backup, so look if they provide some external storage for backups
 * **IPv6**: They should provide IPv6, not mandatory but it is 2020
 * **Domain name/Free mail account**: If you plan to use them as a registrar for your domain name, look if they can provide you email account storage in order to configure them as fallback to not lose mail